GSP

 Man Pages

-curl_escape(3) libcurl Manual curl_escape(3)
+curl_escape(3) FreeBSD Library Functions Manual curl_escape(3)

-curl_escape - URL encodes the given string
+curl_escape - URL encode a string

 #include <curl/curl.h>

-char *curl_escape(const char *url, int length);
+char *curl_escape(const char *string, int length);

 Obsolete function.
-Use curl_easy_escape(3) instead!
+Use curl_easy_escape(3) instead.

 You must curl_free(3) the returned string when you are done with it.